Sebastian-gthb/Fire.pas/README.md

 The fire1670.pas is the first version in assembly only.

-The versions fire1681.pas are maybe the best version and the other under construction (i'm not realy sure).
+The versions fire1691.pas are the best version and the other are older versions.

 ### fire32xx.pas
 These are the 32bit versions of the program.